Monday–Sunday, March 11–17, 2013

-Present your lunch receipt from Cafe Express or a participating food truck at any museum admissions desk and receive free same-day general admission between 12 noon and 2 p.m.
+Present your lunch receipt from Cafe Express or a participating food truck at any museum admissions desk and receive free same-day general admission on weekdays from 12 noon to 2 p.m. (except for ticketed exhibitions).
 Enter the museum during those hours, and stay as long as you wish, until closing time.

 Visiting for Free

 Admission is always free to Cullen Sculpture Garden, open every day from 9 a.m. to 10 p.m.